dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 /// similar to [anotherMethod], but ...
 {% endprettify %}

-You can also link to constructors using `new` followed by the constructor:
+You can link to a specific member of a class using the class name and member name, separated by a dot:

 {:.good-style}
-<?code-excerpt "misc/lib/effective_dart/docs_good.dart (new)"?>
+<?code-excerpt "misc/lib/effective_dart/docs_good.dart (member)"?>
 {% prettify none %}
+/// Similar to [Duration.inDays], but handles fractional days.
+{% endprettify %}

+Constructors are similar except the "member" is the name of the constructor.
+For the unnamed constructor, the member name is the class's name:

+{:.good-style}
+<?code-excerpt "misc/lib/effective_dart/docs_good.dart (ctor)"?>
+{% prettify none %}
-/// To create a point, call [new Point] or use [new Point.polar] to ...
+/// To create a point, call [Point.Point] or use [Point.polar] to ...
 {% endprettify %}

 ### DO use prose to explain parameters, return values, and exceptions.